MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythondebugger.md

 ![Conditions for Breakpoints](images/tutorials/basicmechanics/Debug8.png "Conditions for Breakpoints")

 Now, the code execution is only stopped if you copy the tag name *SOPClassUID*.
-In case another line is copied, the execution does not stop and just continues.
+In the case another line is copied, the execution does not stop and just continues.

 ## Evaluate Expression
 The *Evaluate Expression* tab allows you to modify variables during execution.
 In our example you can set the result **item.text(1)** to something like **item.setText(1, "Hello")**.
 If you now step to the next line via {{< keyboard "F10" >}}, your watched value shows *"Hello"* instead of *"SOPClassUID"*.